 Laundry Load Size:

 Essentially, your laundry can be divided into four categories.
 Small, medium, large and super loads.
 All of these sizes have various implications and need to be approached accordingly.
-The good news for you is that your washer’s manual will absolutely have this information.
+The good news for you is that your laundry washer manual will absolutely have this information.

-Cold Water: Cold waters is best used for fabrics that are delicate and clothes that are of dark colors.
+Cold Water for Laundry: Cold waters is best used for fabrics that are delicate and clothes that are of dark colors.
 Cold water simply doesn’t harm any kind of fabric so it can be used to wash even your most delicate clothes.

-Warm Water: Warm water, in essence, can be used for colored garments which have heavy stains.
+Warm Water for Laundry: Warm water, in essence, can be used for colored garments which have heavy stains.
 It is also suitable for permanent press fabrics.

 Last but not least is rinsing.
 Probably the least difficult, in the rinsing phase, it is important to use cold water for laundry as it can save up a lot of utility costs and ensures that your laundry is completed properly.